-We and our independent registered public accounting firm have identified material weaknesses in our internal control over financial reporting.
-While we have taken numerous steps to address these material weaknesses and believe we have made progress toward remediating them, if we are unable to remedy these material weaknesses, or if we fail to establish and maintain effective internal controls, we may be unable to produce timely and accurate financial statements, and we may conclude that our internal control over financial reporting is not effective, which could adversely impact our investors' confidence and our stock price.
+We and our independent registered public accounting firm previously identified material weaknesses in our internal control over financial reporting, which have now been remediated.
+Nevertheless, if we experience additional material weaknesses or deficiencies in the future or otherwise fail to establish and maintain effective internal controls, we may be unable to produce timely and accurate financial statements, and we may conclude that our internal control over financial reporting is not effective, which could adversely impact our investors' confidence and our stock price.

 In our Annual Report on Form 10-K for the year ended December 31, 2018, we reported material weaknesses in our internal control over financial reporting related to deficiencies in our controls over the financial statement close process, including over complex accounting issues, expense classification and accrued research and development expenses, as well as the cash disbursement process.
-During 2019, we took a number of actions, including the efforts outlined in Item 9A of this Annual Report on Form 10-K, designed to improve our internal control over financial reporting to remediate these material weaknesses.
+During 2018 and 2019, we took a number of actions to improve our internal control over financial reporting to remediate these material weaknesses.
+As a result of these efforts, management has concluded that the previously disclosed material weaknesses have been remediated as of December 31, 2020.